Run Flux fast with torch.compile on Hopper GPUs

 Here, we follow the suggestions from Hugging Face’s guide to fast diffusion inference, which we verified with our own internal benchmarks.
 Review that guide for detailed explanations of the choices made below.

-The resulting compiled Flux schnell deployment returns images to the client in under a second (~800 ms), according to our testing.
+The resulting compiled Flux schnell deployment returns images to the client in under a second (~700 ms), according to our testing.
 Super schnell!

 Compilation takes up to twenty minutes on first iteration.
-As of time of writing in October 2024, the compilation artifacts cannot be fully serialized, so some compilation work must be re-executed every time a new container is started.
+As of time of writing in late 2024, the compilation artifacts cannot be fully serialized, so some compilation work must be re-executed every time a new container is started.
 That includes when scaling up an existing deployment or the first time a Function is invoked with modal run.

 We cache compilation outputs from nvcc, triton, and inductor, which can reduce compilation time by up to an order of magnitude.
 For details see this tutorial.